wltrup/Swift-Typed-Notifications/README.md

 accidentally mistype but the user-info dictionary is, well, a dictionary that can contain anything, of any object type.
 Upon receiving a notification, you have to make sure that everything in it has the expected type and then you do a lot of casting.
-That's very error prone and there has to be a better, more **swifty**, way to handle all that.
+That's very error-prone and there has to be a better, more **swifty**, way to handle all that.

 ## My solution ##